IMCL2023 9–10 November 2023, Porto Palace Hotel, Thessaloniki, Greece

 Current Phase

-What to submit
+What to upload

 Where to upload

-All files must be uploaded to the ConfTool® Submission Server .
+All files must be uploaded to the ConfTool® Submission Server.
 IMPORTANT: We work with the metadata that you submit along with your paper, so please:

 • Submit correct data: